 - Will you be willing to work holidays?
 Is there an extra fee?
 Mondays and Fridays tend to land on Holidays.

 - Can you work on weekends?
 Will you charge more for these days?

-Try to ask the same questions to all the applicants.
-This will help you to compare them later.
-When the interview is finished right down your impressions, concerns, questions, or something the applicant said that stood out in a negative or positive way.
+This caregiver interview questionnaire template will give you the ability to ask the same questions to all the applicants for comparison purposes.
+In the notes section of the template when the interview is finished you can write down your impressions, concerns, questions, or something the applicant said that stood out in a negative or positive way.